-The Corporation is a global organization that uses the transformative power of play to educate and empower children facing adversity.
-Through different forms of play, including sports and games, the Corporation helps children in 20 countries to educate, empower and protect children in disadvantaged communities.
+The Corporation is a global organization operating in 20 countries with programs in Africa, Asia, the Middle East and North America.
+The Corporation works in both development and humanitarian contexts using different forms of play, including sports and games to educate, empower and protect children in disadvantaged communities.
 Founded in 2000 by four-time Olympic gold medalist and social entrepreneur Johann Olav Koss, the Corporation is headquartered in Toronto, Canada and has national offices in Canada, Germany, Norway, the Netherlands, Switzerland, the United Kingdom, and the United States and regional offices in Africa and the Middle East.
 The Corporation's activities consist of the following:

-- (a) The delivery of programs in situations of disadvantage around the world to: - · Support different forms of play as a strategy to enhance child development; - · Build community capacity to deliver play by training local leadership; - Use various forms of play to promote the health and well being of a population; and - Reduce violence through play based programs with peace and conflict-resolution education. - (b) The development of education programs which: - · Raise awareness of play as an effective development strategy; - Use play to teach the value of a quality education, healthy living and peace building; - Develop life skills in children living in situations of disadvantage around the world. - (c) Research and policy development to support the inclusion of play, at the national and international levels, as recognized and well supported strategies of child and community development. - (d) Program Monitoring and Evaluation to ensure the best quality program resources and materials for the children participating in the Corporation's programming.
+- (a) The delivery of programs in situations of disadvantage around the world to: - · Support different forms of play as a strategy to enhance child development; - Build community capacity to deliver play by training local leadership; - Use various forms of play to promote the health and wellbeing of a population; and - Reduce violence through play based programs with peace and conflict-resolution education. - (b) The development of education programs which: - Raise awareness of play as an effective development strategy; - Use play to teach the value of a quality education, healthy living and peace building; - Develop life skills in children living in situations of disadvantage around the world. - (c) Research and policy development to support the inclusion of play, at the national and international levels, as recognized and well supported strategies of child and community development. - (d) Program Monitoring and Evaluation to ensure the best quality program resources and materials for the children participating in the Corporation's programming.